freenas/freenas-docs/userguide/storage.rst

-To manage the passphrase and keys on an encrypted pool, select the pool's name in :menuselection:`Storage --> Pools`, click the :guilabel:`Encryption Operations` (lock) icon, and select one of the following operations:
+To manage the passphrase and keys on an encrypted pool, select the pool name in :menuselection:`Storage --> Pools`, click the :guilabel:`Encryption Operations` (lock) icon, and select one of these operations:

 **Lock:** Only appears after a passphrase has been created.
 When a pool is locked, its data is not accessible until the pool is unlocked by